Frijol/climate-change/GLOSSARY.md

 ## ENTSO-E
 European Network of Transmission System Operators for Electricity, the international organization for grid reliability in Europe

+## EOM
+energy-only market (as opposed to a capacity market)– a scheme where electrical generators are paid only for the energy generated

 ## EOR
 enhanced oil recovery: steam heat to reduce the viscosity of the oil, then pump in oxygen to burn in situ [Muller, 234][Muller]